 In fact, every new truckload of American ethanol displaces more than 60 barrels of imported oil.
 That’s a major reason why our dependence on oil imports has fallen by more than half since 2005 – the year the Renewable Fuel Standard was enacted.
 But gasoline consumption is on the rise, and more must be done.
 Just last year, American drivers set a new record for fuel consumption, and demand is expected to rise even higher in 2017 and 2018.

 Ethanol can help meet that growing demand.
 In 2016 alone, biofuels displaced 510 million barrels of oil.
-Best of all, thanks to the RFS, in 2016 the ethanol industry created and supported over 339,000 American jobs, and moving to E15 will create an additional 136,000.
+Best of all, thanks to the RFS, in 2016 the ethanol industry created and supported approximately 300,000 American jobs, and moving to E15 will create an additional 136,000.

 Ethanol production is a pillar of economic strength for communities across the American heartland.

 Back in in 2005, the ethanol industry contributed $17.7 billion to the nation’s Gross Domestic Product (GDP) and supported 153,725 American jobs.
 By 2016, the industry had grown to support over 339,000 U.S. jobs and drive nearly $41.2 billion in economic activity.

 These investments in U.S. biofuel production continue to grow.
 U.S. ethanol producers began 2017 at record-breaking production levels – over one million barrels per day.
 This homegrown fuel is now blended into 97 percent of our fuel supply, meeting more than 10 percent of our motor fuel needs.

 Ethanol also supports competition at the pump, helping U.S. drivers save money on fuel – between $0.50 and $1.50 per gallon during the last surge in oil prices.
 In total, these renewable fuels cut consumer costs between $700 billion and $2.6 trillion in 2013.